c-mckenna/gazetteer/README.md

 There are scripts in the source directory.

-To install bootstrap by just copying and pasting this code into a file as the ec2-user, set it executable and run it.
+To install bootstrap by just copying and pasting this code into a file as the ec2-user in the /home/ec2-user, set it executable and run it.
 After a couple of minutes you should have a running Solr Australian Gazetteer instance running that can be queried.
 ```bash
 #!/bin/bash